 What Are Unfunded Liabilities?

 Unfunded liabilities are debt obligations that do not have sufficient funds set aside to pay the debt.
-These liabilities generally refer to debts of the U.S. government or of pension plans and their impact on savings, investing, and general economic health of a nation or corporation can be negative and significant.
+These liabilities generally refer to debts of the U.S. government or of pension plans and their impact on savings and investment securities.
+Unfunded liabilities can have significant and negative impact on the general economic health of a nation or corporation.

 Unfunded Liabilities Definition and Basics

 In finance and economics, a liability is a legal obligation of a person, organization or government entity to pay a debt arising from a past or current transaction or action.
 In brief, a liability is a claim on the debtor's current or future assets.
 An unfunded liability is a liability that does not have current or projected assets to cover the liability; therefore it is said to be unfunded.

 Examples of Unfunded Liabilities: U.S. Government and Pensions

 In reference to the U.S. government a prime example of an unfunded liability is Social Security.
 When Social Security was first implemented by Franklin D. Roosevelt in 1935, there were more than enough payees (working taxpayers) to support the number of Social Security beneficiaries (retirees).
 In 1940, the ratio of payees to beneficiaries was 159 to one.
 Today the ratio of workers to beneficiaries is less than three to one.
 Medicare has a similar problem with unfunded liabilities.

 Another example of unfunded liabilities is with pension plans.
 For example, state pension plans reportedly have more than $6 trillion in unfunded liabilities.
 The worst states include California, New York, Illinois, Ohio and Texas.
 A pension plan is a retirement benefit sponsored and fully funded by an employer on behalf of their employees.